artemiomorales/artemiomorales/README.md

 **[42 merged pull requests to WordPress/gutenberg →](https://github.com/WordPress/gutenberg/pulls?q=is%3Apr+author%3Aartemiomorales+is%3Amerged)**

-- Designed and shipped the **Block Bindings API**, a developer-facing extensibility layer for binding blocks to arbitrary data sources
 - Built the **image lightbox** in WordPress core
+- Worked on developing the **Block Bindings API**, a developer-facing extensibility layer for binding blocks to arbitrary data sources
 - Led a release of the Gutenberg plugin
 - Built platform features for the WordPress.com Creators division